 Store madeleines in an airtight container for up to 2 to 4 days.
 Read more about how to store madeleines.

-Can you freeze madeleines?
 To freeze, place cooled madeleines in a single layer in a Ziploc freezer bag and freeze for up to 3 months.
+Bring the cakes to the counter at room temperature for 1 to 2 hours to thaw.

 Recipe variations